andrew-johnson-4/andrew-johnson-4/README.md

 1. Finish [PunC](https://github.com/andrew-johnson-4/PunCalculus) typechecking to at least a point where it can verify LSTS programs
 2. Finish LambdaMountain parsing to provide a declarative parsing framework for both LSTS and LM programs
-3. Rewrite LSTS in LM
+3. Rewrite LSTS in LM with PunC verification